Kuadrant/authorino/docs/features.md

   - name: metadata-source
     http:
       endpoint: https://my-metadata-source.io
-    when: # only fetch the external metadata if the context is HTTP method different than OPTIONS
+    when: # only fetch the external metadata if the context is HTTP method other than OPTIONS
     - selector: context.request.http.method
       operator: neq
       value: OPTIONS